Examination Board & Code : EDEXCEL 9AD0/01/02, 9FA0/01/02

 What is Art A level about?

-Students are taught to develop new and existing skills through sustained investigations and experiments, using a range of materials and resources, plus demonstrating an understanding of art critical and contextual studies.
-Students are taught to reflect on their ideas as they progress and present a personal and informed response.
+The students are taught to develop new and existing skills through research, experimentation and recording their observations and experiences, using a wide range of materials and resources, supported by off-site visits to a range of venues.
+Students are taught to reflect as they develop their ideas, which lead to the presentation of personal responses.

 Is this course for me?